rjdverse/rjd3nowcasting/README.md

 rjd3nowcasting provides helps to operationalize the process of nowcasting.
 It can be used to specify and estimate Dynamic Factor Models.
-Starting from v2.x, it also includes the concept of “news” similar to the [Nowcasting plugin](https://github.com/nbbrd/jdemetra-nowcasting/tree/master) for the Graphical User Interface of JDemetra+ v2.
+Recent version of the package also includes news analysis similar to what was included in the [Nowcasting plugin](https://github.com/nbbrd/jdemetra-nowcasting/tree/master) for the Graphical User Interface of JDemetra+ v2.